 - PHI 1113-Old Testament Survey.
 This course is designed to give the student a basic foundation in the study of the Old Testament.
 Attention is given to the historical setting of each book with emphasis on Hebrew custom and ritual.
 Some time is spent teaching the importance of the Old Testament in an understanding of the New Testament and fundamental principles of interpretation.
 (3,3,0) - PHI 1133-New Testament Survey.
 This study is for the purpose of giving the student a working knowledge and appreciation of the New Testament.
 It is basically a lecture course using the Bible as the text.
 Some attention is given to the writing, preservation, and translation of the Scripture; the historical and geographical setting of each book; and the development of the Christian movement in the First Century.
 (3,3,0) - PHI 1153-The Life of Christ.
 This course is a complete study of the life of Christ as recorded in the Four Gospels (Matthew, Mark, Luke, and John) including a background study of the geographical, political, and social conditions of the world in Christ's day, His birth, His ministry, His teachings, His disciples, His death and resurrection, and influence upon the world.
 (3,3,0) - PHI 1163-Acts and Epistles.
 This course deals in detail with the life of the Apostle Paul as recorded in the book of Acts and with each of the Epistles which he wrote.
 Major attention is given to Paul's three missionary journeys.
 (3,3,0) - PHI 2113-Introduction to Philosophy.
 This course is designed to expose the students to the fundamental questions, ideas, and methods of thought of great thinkers and to aid the student in building a constructive personal philosophy of life.
+(3,3,0) - PHI 2153-Honors Introduction to Philosophy.
+An introduction to systematic and philosophical thinking and study of significant men and trends of philosophy both past and present.
+The emphasis is on learning how to think properly and how to come to grips with "proper" thinking of great philosophers.
+(Open through invitation only.)
+(3,3,0)

-(3,3,0) - PHI 2613-World Religion.
+PHI 2613-World Religion.
 A comparative study of Christianity, Judaism, Islam, Buddhism, Hinduism, and other world religions.
 Also includes a study of smaller sects, such as the Unification Church, which have had an influence on present-day religion.
 (3,3,0)